Elisabeth Högberg

-Elisabeth Högberg (born in Jädraås on November 7, 1986) is a Swedish biathlete.
+Elisabeth Högberg (born in Jädraås on November 7, 1986) is a former Swedish biathlete.
 She was on the gold-winning Swedish team at the 2009–10 Biathlon World Cup – World Cup 5.
 She resides in Östersund and considered soccer before trying on Biathlon.
 She competed for Sweden at the 2010 Winter Olympics.
 She went to the Sollefteå Ski High School.

 During the 2019–2020 season, she won the IBU Cup.

 Summer biathlon

 In August 2019, she became Swedish champion at the 7,5 kilometres sprint distance during the Swedish national summer biathlon championships in Sollefteå.

+Biathlon results

+All results are sourced from the International Biathlon Union.